mgustus/use-state-debounced/README.md

 # use-state-debounced
 Simple yet powerful solution for debounced state in react.
-This hook is based on the standard react hook *useState*. **useStateDebounced** provides the same functionality as *useState*.
+This hook is based on the standard react hook *useState*. **useStateDebounced** provides a similar functionality.
 It returns the same array of [value, setValue] plus debounced value.

 ## Install
 ```bash